eric-tiongson-maya/autumn-dawn/README.md

-### Java Spring template project
+## Autumn Dawn

+### Important Note

+This project is intended to test the capabilities of various SCA tools including Snyk, Dependabot and Gitlab's gemnasium.

+### Project Template

-This project is based on a GitLab [Project Template](https://docs.gitlab.com/ee/gitlab-basics/create-project.html).
+This project is based on a GitLab [Java Spring template project](https://docs.gitlab.com/ee/gitlab-basics/create-project.html).

 Improvements can be proposed in the [original project](https://gitlab.com/gitlab-org/project-templates/spring).